Dariasteam/JSON-cpp/docs/manual_doc.md

 #<cldoc:Tutorials::Serialization::Inheriting serializable ability>
 No multiple inheritance supported yet

-There is a new macro for this case (see <Examples::Serialization::Using pointers as parameters> to know why):
+There is a new macro for this case (see <Tutorials::Serialization::Serializing pointers of serializable classes>> to know why):

   `SERIAL_START_INHERITED (this_derived_class, base_class)`